Infidelity: Sexual orientation

-Evolutionary researchers have suggested that men and women have innate mechanisms that contribute to why they become sexually jealous, this is especially true for certain types of infidelity.
+Evolutionary researchers have suggested that humans have innate mechanisms that contribute to why they become sexually jealous, this is especially true for certain types of infidelity.
 It has been hypothesized that heterosexual men have developed an innate psychological mechanism that responds to the threat of sexual infidelity more than emotional infidelity, and vice versa for heterosexual women because potential cuckoldry is more detrimental to the male, who could potentially invest in offspring of another male, while for females emotional infidelity is more worrisome because they could lose the parental investment to another woman's offspring, therefore affecting their chances of survival.
 However, more recent studies suggest that increasingly both men and women would find emotional infidelity psychologically worse.

 Symons (1979) determined that sexual jealousy is the major reason that many homosexual men are unsuccessful in maintaining monogamous relationships and suggests that all men are innately disposed to want sexual variation, with the difference between heterosexual and homosexual men being that homosexual men can find willing partners more often for casual sex, and thus satisfy this innate desire for sexual variety.
 However, according to this view, all men can be "hard wired" to be sexually jealous, and therefore gay men could be more upset by sexual infidelity than by emotional infidelity, and that lesbians could be more upset by emotional infidelity than sexual.
-Recent studies suggest that it may not be an innate mechanism, rather depends on the importance placed on sexual exclusivity.
+Recent studies suggest that it may not be an innate mechanism but rather may depend on the importance placed on sexual exclusivity.
 Peplau and Cochran (1983) found that sexual exclusivity was much more important to heterosexual men and women compared to homosexual men and women.
 This theory suggests that it is not sexuality that may lead to differences but that people are prone to jealousy in domains that are especially important to them.
 Barah and Lipton argue that heterosexual couples may cheat just as much as homosexual relationships.